 A striking Gothic revival partners desk by Holland & Sons.
-This Mahogany desk having a dark green leather inset top with 2 pull out adjustable slides to each side.
+This Walnut desk having a dark green leather inset top with 2 pull out adjustable slides to each side.
 Having an arrangement of 9 graduated drawers to the front, all retaining the original locks and fittings.
 To the reverse there are 3 dummy drawers with 2 arched panelled doors, each one opens to reveal an adjustable shelf.
 Beautiful detailing throughout, superb quality as to be expected from this renowned maker.
 English, Circa 1860.

 Dimensions: Height: 75 cm - 29 1/4 Inches, Width: 136 cm - 53 1/2 Inches, Depth: 75.5 cm - 29 3/4 Inches